TriangulumDesire/stardust/README.md

-# This project is currently being remade within a private repository.
+# 2025Q3 update: this project is currently being remade within a private repository.
 I will make a new public release and continue development in this repository when that is finished.

 # Stardust.